Bhitarkanika National Park, India: What to pack, what to wear, and when to go [2023]

 Travel neck support pillow

-A plug adapter that supports outlet types C, D and M. Be sure to get the correct type.
-The majority of adapters on sale are just plug changers and expect your devices to adjust the voltage themselves.
-If your devices can't do that they could burn up.
-This one should work in most areas.
+A plug adapter that supports outlet types C, D and M. Be careful to pick the right type.
+Most adapters currently sold are just plug changers and expect your devices to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one should be sufficient for most areas.

 About your travel guide